Toward Data Efficient Model Merging between Different Datasets without Performance Degradation: Experiments

 {\bf{Datasets.}} First, we conduct model merging between different datasets with shared labels, such as MNIST-RMNIST and USPS-MNIST.
 Both MNIST~\citep{lecun1998gradient} and USPS~\citep{hull1994database} are grey-scaled character datasets.
-Originally, Rotated-MNIST~(RMNIST) was a dataset with MNIST rotated by an arbitrary angle, but in this paper, RMNIST is $90^\circ$ rotated.
-When training without data augmentation, models trained on MNIST will have lower accuracy on RMNIST.
+Originally, Rotated-MNIST~(RMNIST) is a dataset with MNIST rotated by an arbitrary angle, but in this section, we set the rotation angle of RMNIST to $90^\circ$.
 Next, we experiment with the case of no label sharing as SPLIT-CIFAR10 and MNIST-FMNIST.
-SPLIT-CIFAR10 divides CIFAR10~\citep{krizhevsky2009learning} into two datasets, one with Labels 0-4 and the other with Labels 5-9.
-Instead of creating pseudo-different datasets with different numbers of data per label, as in existing studies~\citep{singh2020model,ainsworth2023git}, this paper has no label leakage between datasets.
-Leaking labels means that one dataset contains all labels.
+SPLIT-CIFAR10 divides CIFAR10~\citep{krizhevsky2009learning} into two datasets, one with labels 0-4 and the other with labels 5-9.
 MNIST-FMNIST merges models between two completely different datasets: MNIST, which includes digit images, and Fashion-MNIST~(FMNIST)~\citep{xiao2017online}, which includes fashion images\footnote{Both MNIST and FMNIST have 10 classes, and to merge with all weights, including up to the last layer, class 0 in MNIST and class T-shirt/top in FMNIST mean Label 0.}.